 - Wine Industry Members who would like to learn about new media or interact with bloggers.

 The host hotel is the Marcus Whitman, an historic hotel in the center of town built in 1927 and the main hotel of the area since its inception.
-We have a group block with room rates of $159.
-Details will be provided soon on how to book your room.
+We have a group block from Thursday-Sunday with room rates of $159.
+To make reservations, attendees need to call the hotel directly at 866-826-9422 and refer to the Wine Bloggers Conference.
+Cutoff date: Sept.
+4, 2018 Please note the hotel is nearly sold out Wednesday night.
+At this time, pre-conference excursions are not scheduled to end in Walla Walla on Wednesday or start in Walla Walla on Thursday morning, so Wednesday night hotel rooms should not be needed.

 What is Included

 Please see the Register page for details on costs.
-The conference includes multiple wine tastings, one dinner, likely one or two lunches depending on sponsorship, and outstanding content.
-Not included in the conference price are your hotel, transportation to and from the area, the pre-conference and post-conference excursions, optional dinners on Thursday and Friday, and Wine Education Sessions on Thursday prior to the conference.
+The conference includes multiple wine tastings, Friday excursions into wine country including a dinner, the Saturday banquet dinner, likely one or two lunches depending on sponsorship, and outstanding content.
+Not included in the conference price are your hotel, transportation to and from the area, optional pre-conference and post-conference excursions, and optional dinner excursions and Wine Education Sessions on Thursday prior to the conference.
 We charge a small fee for some of these events primarily to establish exact participation numbers for our event hosts.

 Arrival and Departure